fluorescentfounderartgallery/fluorescentfounderartgallery.github.io/README.md

 ## Contributing

-Contributions are _not_ welcomed.
-Please go away.
+Contributions are not welcomed.

 ## Project Status

 Completed.
-(08/21/2020)
+(August 21, 2020)
 ##

 :warning: ***Please do not copy, revise, or distribute any of the code or files.*** :warning: